farmOS/farmOS/docs/hosting/googlemaps.md

 [https://console.developers.google.com/apis/api/maps_backend/overview](https://console.developers.google.com/apis/api/maps_backend/overview)

-## 3. Enable the Openlayers UI module

-In your farmOS site, log in as user 1 (the administrative user that you created when you installed farmOS) and go to: `/admin/modules`

-Find the "Openlayers UI" module and enable it.

-## 4. Enter the key into the Google Maps Hybrid source in Openlayers
+## 3. Enter the key into the farmOS Map configuration

-In your farmOS site, go to: `/admin/structure/openlayers/sources/list/farm_map_source_google_hybrid/edit/options`
+In your farmOS site, go to: `/admin/config/farm/map`

-Copy and paste your API key into the "Key" field and click Save.
+Copy and paste your API key into the "Google Maps API Key" field and click "Save configuration".

 **Note that according to Google it may take a couple of minutes before a new API key becomes active.**